aliask/fuzzycomplete/README.md

 ## Options

-`display` (type: `String`)
+`display` (type: `String` or `Function`)

 Defines which property of the supplied JSON data will be used as the displayed text.
+If function is defined, the function is called during each row to generate the results box row.
+The function signature should be: `function (result, key) { .. }`.

+`displayValue` (type: `String` or `Function`)

+Controls what data is displayed in the input box after a selection has been made from the results box.
+Can either be a string to define the key of the result data to display or a function with the signature `function (result, key) { .. }` where the return value will be the data inputted into the input box on selection.

 `key` (type: `String`)